-As a part of the drill, University Police Services will activate the University emergency alert system, which may include:
+At the University of Nevada, Reno, the University Police Services will activate the University emergency alert system.
+The features of this system may include:

 - SMS text and/or e-mail alert.